Banana quit feeding on golden palm

 BIRD WATCHING TOUR

 Let us take you to the different sites frequented by the 150 species of coastal, inland and migratory birds identified in Grenada - Mt Gozo, Mt Hartman, Grand Etang and Levera to name a few.

-*Of special interest is the endangered, endemic Grenada Dove and the Hook billed Kite whose natural habitat is the scrublands of the southern peninsulas.
+*Of special interest is the endangered, endemic Grenada Dove and the buy generic levitra online in the uk Hook billed Kite whose natural habitat is the scrublands of the southern peninsulas.
 In Mt Hartman there is a small interpretive centre where you can learn more about Grenada's fauna.
 We use birders from the Forrestry Department as well as our own inhouse guides.

 Targeted Species: Grenada Dove, Hook-Billed Kite, Grenada Flycatcher, Lesser Antillean Tanager, Lesser Antillean Bull-finch, Antillean Crested Humming Bird, Rufous Breasted Hermit Humming Bird, Green Throated Carib Humming Bird, Yellow Bellied Seedeater, Blue-Black Grass Quit.
 Spotted in May 2008 Brown Trembler, Bare Eyed Robin, Greater Antillean Bull Finch, Audubons Shearwater, White Tailed Tropic Bird, Black Noddy, Red Footed Booby.
 Price dependant on number in your party and duration.